-He speaks and, listening to his voice new life the dead receive the mournful, broken hearts rejoice the humble poor believe
+He speaks; and, listening to his voice, new life the dead receive, the mournful broken hearts rejoice, the humble poor believe.

-Hear Him, ye deaf; His praise, ye dumb your loosened tongues employ ye blind, behold your Saviour come and leap, ye lame, fo!r joy
+Hear him, ye deaf; his praise, ye dumb, your loosened tongues employ; ye blind, behold your Saviour come; and leap, ye lame, for joy!

-My gracious Master and my God assist me to proclaim to spread through all the earth abroad the honours of Thy name
+My gracious Master and my God, assist me to proclaim and spread through all the earth abroad the honours of the name.

-Preface and Confession by Revd Tim Norwood
+Preface and Confession